nashville-software-school/bangazon-inc/book-4-capstone/CAPSTONE_CHECKLIST.md

 1. Create Web API project in Visual Studio
 1. Create .gitignore
+1. Run `git init` from the root of your project

 ## Setup SQL Server
 1. Create a `SQL` folder in the root of your project